samvera/samvera.github.io/pages/samvera/developer_resources/groups.md

 ### Creating Groups of Users: The Default Setup

-Hydra ships with a YAML based group management system.
-Typically this is only used when learning Hydra.
+Samvera ships with a YAML based group management system.
+Typically this is only used when learning Samvera.

 To change the groups in the default YAML implementation, you want to edit `config/role_map.yml`.
 That file should look something like this: